 Sandra Clare Howard (née Paul) was born in 1940 and was one of the leading fashion models of the 1960s.
 Although occasionally appearing in magazines, Sandra has largely given up her modelling career.
 She is a trustee of the drug rehabilitation charity Addaction and vice-president of the National Centre for Young People with Epilepsy (NCYPE) She is married to the former Conservative Party leader Michael Howard.

-Titles: Glass Houses; Ursula’s Story; A Matter of Loyalty, Tell The Girl – July 3, 2014 (Simon & Schuster)
+Titles: Glass Houses; Ursula’s Story; A Matter of Loyalty, Tell The Girl, The Consequence of Love (Simon & Schuster)

 Tell The Girl